-The Smith lab is looking for highly motivated Masters and Ph.D. students to start in the Fall of 2018.
+The Smith lab is always looking for highly motivated Masters and Ph.D. students.

 The lab is fully equipped to explore the response and feedback of plants to environmental change.
 I am interested in students with diverse backgrounds in any one or combination of plant physiology, ecology, mathematics, statistics, or modeling.
 Though, a desire to broaden your skills is strongly preferred!

 As a graduate student in my lab, you will be given the freedom to explore topics and develop projects that you are passionate about.
 To encourage the development of new skills, I may ask you to step outside your comfort zone.
 I encourage collaboration among lab members as well as with other researchers at Texas Tech and institutions with which we collaborate, including universities and national laboratories.

 I have funding to support students year round through a combination of Research and Teaching Assistantships.
 Additionally, we have funds for multi-scale field, lab, and computational experiments as well as dissemination of research at local, national, and international meetings.

 Interested students can apply through the Biology Department at Texas Tech.
 Further information, including application instructions and degree requirements can be found here.
 Interested students are encouraged to contact Nick prior to applying.

 The lab currently does not have funds to support postdocs at this time.

 However, we expect a new position examining photosynthetic acclimation to open in

 Spring 2021 (to start in Fall 2021).
 Please contact Nick if you